MareliBasson/expenses-app-challenge/README.md

 ## To run this project

 -   Clone this repo and make sure to have [NodeJS](https://nodejs.org/en/) installed.
--   Change directory to `/api` and start the API locally - instructions can be found in it's [README](https://github.com/MareliBasson/expenses-app-challenge/tree/master/api)
+-   Change directory to `/api` and start the API locally - instructions can be found in its [README](https://github.com/MareliBasson/expenses-app-challenge/tree/master/api)
 -   Make a copy of the .env-example file found in the root of this repo and rename it to .env
 -   Run `npm install`
 -   Run `npm start`

 ## The Basics

-**Hardest part to implement:**

--   Getting the API endpoint calls to work and getting a better understanding of how to use an API as well as making updates to one.
--   Working without a state management libary - I tried to keep my components neat and modular, and limiting the prop-drilling as much as possible without the use of a library.
-Using Context API helped with this, but I'm extra motivated now to properly learn how to setup Redux.
-Adding the helper.js file helped with simplifying the Expenses Page component (it was getting extremely bloated with methods since they all needed to update or use the states in that file).
-I realise my use of the helper file is not best practice - those functions are very tightly coupled to the files they're being used in because they need those files' states.
-This is not ideal by a long shot, as I know it will prevent them being used in any other files and this is completely counter to what helper functions are intended to be.
-If I were using a state management library, they would be using the global state and updating that, instead of the individual files they're currently linked to.
-I got it to work but I'm not proud of this implementation as it's not scalable.

 **Functionalities I'm most proud of:**

 -   Honestly, the whole thing!
 Mostly because it gave me a chance to really apply what I've learnt in the last couple of years.
     **But here are some of my favourites:**
 -   Figuring out how to make changes to the API.
-    -   I like my UI, it's usuable, neat and it's responsive design looks good along with being easy to use on small screens - I kept the user in mind and made sure to hide and reveal functionality as it's available to them.
+-   I like my UI, it's usuable, neat and its responsive design looks good along with being easy to use on small screens - I kept the user in mind and made sure to hide and reveal functionality as it's available to them.
 I tried to keep it as uncluttered as possible, without sacrificing it's usability.
 -   I love adding UI details such as the highlighted dates in the date-range filter to show which dates have expenses on them, or the comment and receipt icons with their onHovers to indicate that an expenses has extra info added to it and to give a small preview of what to expect.
 -   The expense modal was a fun challenge because I really wanted the updates the user makes to reflect in the background on the expenses list.
 -   I enjoyed creating the expense-filters - setting up the date-range filter gave me a deeper dive into what can be done with moment.js and how to manipulate date values.
 On the categories filter I got to refactor my filtering functions to account for the user combining date-ranges and specific categories.

+**Hardest part to implement:**

+-   Getting the API endpoint calls to work and getting a better understanding of how to use an API as well as making updates to one.
+-   Working without a state management libary - I tried to keep my components neat and modular, and limiting the prop-drilling as much as possible without the use of a library.
+Using Context API helped with this, but I'm extra motivated now to properly learn how to setup Redux.
+Adding the helper.js file helped with simplifying the Expenses Page component (it was getting extremely bloated with methods since they all needed to update or use the states in that file).
+I realise my use of the helper file is not best practice - those functions are very tightly coupled to the files they're being used in because they need those files' states.
+This is not ideal by a long shot, as I know it will prevent them being used in any other files and this is completely counter to what helper functions are intended to be.
+If I were using a state management library, they would be using the global state and updating that, instead of the individual files they're currently linked to.
+I got it to work but I'm not proud of this implementation as it's not scalable.

 **How long did it take?**

--   About 40 hours spread across 2.5 weeks - I used RescueTime to get a rough estimate of my time
+-   About 45 hours spread across 2.5 weeks - I used RescueTime to get a rough estimate of my time

 ## Project choices